-The shares of common stock are being offered by the underwriters, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of certain legal matters by counsel for the underwriter and other conditions specified in the underwriting agreement.
-The underwriter reserves the right to withdraw, cancel or modify this offer and to reject orders in whole or in part.
-The underwriting agreement provides that the obligations of the underwriter are conditional and may be terminated at its discretion based on its assessment of the state of the financial markets.
+The shares of common stock are being offered by the underwriters, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of certain legal matters by counsel for the underwriters and other conditions specified in the underwriting agreement.
+The underwriters reserve the right to withdraw, cancel or modify this offer and to reject orders in whole or in part.
+The underwriting agreement provides that the obligations of the underwriters are conditional and may be terminated at their discretion based on their assessment of the state of the financial markets.
 The obligations of the underwriting agreement.
-The underwriting agreement, agreement provides that the underwriter is obligated to purchase all the shares of common stock in this offering if any are purchased, other than those shares covered by the purchase option described below.
+The underwriting agreement.
+The underwriting agreement provides that the underwriters are obligated to purchase all the shares of common stock in this offering if any are purchased, other than those shares covered by the purchase option described below.

 Purchase Option.
 We have granted to the underwriters an option, exercisable no later than 30 days after the date of this prospectus, to purchase up to [•] additional shares of common stock at the public offering price less the underwriting discount set forth on the cover page of this prospectus.
-We will be obligated to sell these shares of common stock to the underwriters to the extent the purchase option is exercised.
+In addition, the selling stockholders have granted the underwriters an option, exercisable no later than 30 days after the date of this prospectus, to purchase up to an aggregate of [•] shares of common stock at the public offering price less the underwriting discount set forth on the cover page of this prospectus.
+We, and the selling stockholders, will be obligated to sell these shares of common stock to the underwriters to the extent the purchase option is exercised.
 The underwriters may exercise this option only to cover over-allotments, if any, made in connection with the sale of our common stock offered by this prospectus.